Last Updated on January 15, 2021

 January is a great month to cut back your drinking for a few reasons.
 Many people are drinking less as a New Year’s resolution, so there’s typically less alcohol around.
 People are tired from the holidays, so there are fewer social events.
 Plus, it’s Dry January.

 To participate in Dry January, you can stop drinking completely or aim to have fewer drinks.
 Either way, changing your relationship with alcohol can be difficult.
-In this post, you’ll learn five tips to make declining a drink easier.
+In this post, we’ll discuss five tips to make getting through a sober month easier.

 What is Dry January?